 The Flexible Rebate Program encourages the growth and retention of primary employers in Boulder by offering rebates of certain fees and taxes to offset the cost of expanding within Boulder.
-Primary employers are defined as companies that receive at least 50% of their revenue from outside Boulder County.
+Primary employers are defined as companies of any size that receive at least 50 percent of their revenue from outside Boulder County.
 To qualify, primary employers must meet eligibility requirements and demonstrate a commitment to environmental and social sustainability.

 The deadline for the 2020 Flexible Rebate Program is Friday, Dec.
 4, 2020.
 For more information, contact Jennifer Pinsonneault at [email protected] or 303-441-3017.

 The Flexible Rebate Program helps encourage the growth and retention of Boulder businesses by investing in businesses that are investing in Boulder.
 The city manager can approve rebates of certain taxes and fees for primary employers interested in expanding in Boulder, provided the business submits an application that shows they meet eligibility requirements and sustainability guidelines.

 What fees and taxes may be eligible for rebate?

 Fees and sales or use taxes paid to the city for building permits or on purchases of fixed assets such as furniture and equipment, during the program year and subsequent two years, are generally eligible for rebate.
 For example, businesses applying in 2020 that are approved for a rebate may request reimbursement for eligible taxes and fees paid to the city in 2020, 2021, and 2022.

 What businesses are eligible for the program?

 Businesses that meet the city's definition of primary employer (businesses of any size that generate 50% or more of their revenue from sales outside Boulder County, excluding hotels, motels, retailers and food service facilities) are eligible for the program.
 Other eligibility requirements are listed on the program application (see link above).

 What are the sustainability guidelines?